GerradChibuye/gerradchibuye/README.md

 # Hi, I'm Gerrad Chibuye

-## Technology Entrepreneur | Youth Personal Development Mentor with a mission of helping the first 5000 people become valuable by December 2030| Founder of GTech Academy
+## Technology Entrepreneur | Youth Personal Development Mentor with a mission of helping the first 5000 people become valuable| Founder of GTech Academy

 I am a technology entrepreneur, and founder of **GTech Academy** — a technology education initiative focused on developing practical digital skills, building technology communities, and helping aspiring professionals become industry-ready.